 Along with the awareness of the effect food can have on our health, there is also the concern of how traditional agricultural processes can affect our environment.
 Conventional farming and food production methods can have an extremely detrimental effect on the earth, destroying topsoil, polluting water and sending harmful emissions into the atmosphere.
 For these reasons, more people are turning to organic foods that are grown, produced and distributed using sustainable methods that avoid the unnecessary use of fertilizers or pesticides, which can damage soil or cause pollution.

 Another area of concern is the introduction of genetically modified organisms (GMO).
 Should we really be messing around with Mother Nature?
 By intervening with natural growing processes, we could be opening up a veritable Pandora’s box that could cause irreversible long-term damage.

 Making the Organic Choice

-There are many tangible benefits to switching to an organic diet.
+There are many tangible benefits to switching to an all-organic diet.
 In doing so, you can be sure the foods you are eating are not introducing harmful substances into your body and that you are getting the very best from the nutrients these foods have to offer.
 Even little changes can make so much difference.
 Whether you choose organic fruit and vegetables or organic ready meals, you can rest assured certified organic food will not contain any of the toxins that traditionally farmed produce can contain.